Chart Color Schemes

 Adelaide is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Adelaide's population, as of a study conducted in 2021, comprises 46.3% who speak a language other than English at home and 55.8% who were born overseas.
-Christianity is the predominant religion in Adelaide, with 26.6% of its population identifying as such.
-However, Buddhism is notably more prevalent in Adelaide compared to the regional average, making up 5.6% of the city's population.
+Adelaide has a culturally diverse population, with 46.3% speaking a language other than English at home and 55.8% born overseas.
+Christianity is the main religion in Adelaide, comprising 26.6% of its population.
+Buddhism is overrepresented in Adelaide compared to Greater Adelaide, making up 5.6% versus 2.4%.

 Frequently Asked Questions - Diversity